cs99x/GasMonitorLoRaCloud/hardware/firmware/handheld-gasmeter/README.md

 # Gas Sensor Monitoring System

 This project is a gas sensor monitoring system built around the ESP32 microcontroller.
-It utilizes multiple MQ-series sensors to measure various gas concentrations and display them in real-time.
-The system is designed for modularity and future enhancements, including **FreeRTOS multithreading**, optimized user interaction, debugging tools, and improved battery support.
+It utilizes 4 MQ-series sensors to measure various gas concentrations (PPM) and display them in real-time.
+The system is designed for modularity, the choice of MQ sensor is interchangeable.

 ---